dustinpfister/blog_posts/_posts/js-string-charat.md

 console.log(str[10], str.charAt(10)); undefined ''
 ```

-## 2 - Using the bracket syntax works with strings, but also arrays and objects in general
+## 2 - Using the bracket syntax works with a string wrapper, but also arrays and objects in general.

 I generally seem to prefer to just use the bracket syntax when getting at just a single char in a given string.
 The issue of it returning undefined may not be much of a draw back if I am doing something to prevent that from happening in the first place, which is what I should be doing anyway.